icdevs/Icdevs_mainsite/content_bounties.md

 ## Freezer

-These bounties require addional tech before they can be executed.
+These bounties require additional tech before they can be executed and/or have had alternate solutions presented by the community.
 Please review and see if you have a creative solution!

+{:start="0"}
+0. [React-native agent](/bounties/2021/10/16/react-native-agent-bounty.html) - 21 ICP + $250 USD of ICP at award date, $250 Match Available

+{:start="10"}
+10. [Motoko Prettier Plugin](/bounties/2022/01/19/Motoko-Prettier-Plugin.html) - $4,000 USD of ICP at award date - $2,250 ICP Match Available

 {:start="23"}
 23. a - [Private Candid - Motoko](/bounties/2022/08/08/Private-Candid-Motoko.html) - $5,000 USD of ICP at award date, $5,000 USD of ICP Match Available and b - [Private Candid - Motoko](/bounties/2022/08/08/Private-Candid-Rust.html) - $5,000 USD of ICP at award date, $5,000 USD of ICP Match Available